Main research interests

 Egg and nest evolution

-Nests and eggs are part of the extended phenotype of birds and our group investigates how these two amazing ‘structures’ have evolved, using as study system Australian passerines.
+Nests and eggs are key parts of the extended phenotype of birds and our group investigates how these ‘structures’ have evolved, using as study system Australian passerines but also analysing data at macro-evolutionary scale.
+Surprisingly, there is little known about the broad scale evolutionary drivers of nest architecture.

 We do experiments in the field and use information from museums to understand how nests and eggs adapt to their environment and why they are so variable.

-Collaborators: Devi Stuart-Fox, Janet Gardner and Naomi Langmore.
+Collaborators: Susan Healy, Devi Stuart-Fox, Janet Gardner, Michael Kearney and Naomi Langmore.

 IMG_0322.jpg